Shaw Local

 The Bradley site sustained minor storm damage, and the Bourbonnais site was undamaged.

-However, the Kankakee site took extensive damage, including 30 broken skylights, broken windows and roof and water damage.
+The Kankakee site took extensive damage, including 30 broken skylights, broken windows and roof and water damage.

-Servepro of Kankakee, Servepro of Champaign/Urbana and PSI Construction were credited with assessing the site and assuring that school was safe for students to return.
+Servepro of Kankakee, Servepro of Champaign/Urbana and PSI Construction were credited with assessing the site and assuring that the school was safe for students to return.

-“The road is long and the replacement to the roof, windows, floor, buses, HVAC, and exterior facilities will take time, but MAC is BACK and will be good as new!” the school system announced.
+“The road is long, and the replacement to the roof, windows, floor, buses, HVAC and exterior facilities will take time, but MAC is BACK and will be good as new!” the school system announced.

 KCC closed its Riverfront Campus and local manufacturing extensions in Kankakee, Bradley and Watseka while crews assessed storm damage and began repairs.